gxc-int-innovation-challenge21/gxc-team-23/README.md

 * **Business Model**: In parallel to the creation of the prototype it was necessary to assess the viability of the idea.
 With the help of the [Business Model Canvas](https://github.com/gxc-int-innovation-challenge21/gxc-team-23/wiki/Business-Model-Canvas) it was possible to create a business model and focus our efforts on the core value delivered to our customers.
 * **Final Report & Reflection**: After the completion of our prototype, we summarized the work in the form of an [Elevator Pitch](https://github.com/gxc-int-innovation-challenge21/gxc-team-23/blob/main/05%20-%20Presentation%20%26%20Report/Elevetor-Pitch_PDF.pdf) and a full [15-Minute-Pitch](https://prezi.com/view/yCNgEl4Dc2LND4d6ShRo/) and reflected on [Lessons Learnt](https://github.com/gxc-int-innovation-challenge21/gxc-team-23/wiki/Team-Reflection).

+We hope you are as excited about our product now as we are!
+In case you are interested and want to find out more about it, you can also check out our repository and Wiki